Activités estivales gratuites autour de Winnipeg

 Check the Priceless Fun Guide or contact 311 for more information.

 There is no cost to visit The Living Prairie Museum.
-It features a 13 hectare tall grass prairie preserve, walking trails, and an interpretive centre geared towards educating people of all ages about this endangered ecosystem.
-It's open Saturdays in May and June.
-Then open Tuesday to Sunday in July and August.
+It is geared towards people of all ages and features a 13 hectare tall grass prairie preserve, walking trails, and an interpretive centre.
+Its goal is to provide awareness and conservation of natural areas, specifically tall grass prairie, through environmental education.
+Stop by Saturdays in May and June.
+It's then open Tuesday to Sunday in July and August.

 Ces renseignements sont-ils utiles?